cobocombo/Corn-Score/README.md

 ### v.1.4
 - Added the ability for the user to change the team name & score label text color.
 - Added the ability to increase the font size of the team name & score label text.
+- Added the ability for the user to reset all custom settings to default.
 - Added privacy policy page in app.
 - Initial release to a standalone website.
 - Initial release to Android.